Dan Dernulc: Biography

 Dernulc is a graduate of Purdue University Northwest and holds a bachelor's degree in electrical engineering technology.
 Prior to Dernulc's election to the senate, he was a Lake County Councilman.
 He serves on the Senate Committees on Education and Career Development; Environmental Affairs; Local Government; and Pensions and Labor.
+While in office, he voted against a 2025 attempt to redraw Indiana's congressional maps.
+He ran for re-election in 2026 however he lost in the Republican primary by 52%.

 Personal life

 Dernulc and his wife, Cindy, live in Highland where they raised four children and now have three grandchildren.